TormStorm/jagex-launcher-linux/README.md

 # Jagex Launcher Linux

 > **Warning**<br>
-> This branch may not contain working or complete instructions.
-Please use the main branch
+> This branch may not contain working or complete instructions, please use the main branch

 This repo contains instruction on how to install the Jagex Launcher in Linux<br>
 This also installs RuneLite and sets up the Flatpak RuneScape client<br>